-All end-use customers in the Registration are considered to have individually participated in each curtailment event as scheduled by the CSP or dispatched by PJM for the Registration.
+All end-use customers in the Registration are considered to have individually participated in each curtailment event if cleared in Day Ahead market or dispatched by PJM in Real Time market for the Registration.
 All supporting details as outlined below will be available to the LSE after the settlement is submitted by the CSP.

-- Registration Customer Baseline (CBL) based on the sum of the each end use customer's meter data. - Meter data for each end use customer in the aggregation. - Metered Load Each individual end-use customer in the aggregation will have its own metered load and the summation of the individual metered loads will represent the Registration metered load. - Weighted Average G&T The load reduction weighted average G&T rate shall be the value calculated for registration. - Weighted Average Loss Factor The load reduction weighted average loss factor shall be the value calculated for registration.
+- Registration Customer Baseline (CBL) based on the sum of the each end use customer's meter data where each end use customer is defined as a unique EDC account number. - Meter data for each end use customer in the aggregation. - Metered Load Each individual end-use customer in the aggregation will have its own metered load and the summation of the individual metered loads will represent the Registration metered load. - Weighted Average Loss Factor The load reduction weighted average loss factor shall be the value calculated for registration.